Dreaming381/Latios-Framework-Documentation/Core/How To Make an N - 1 Render Loop.md

 1. If your system performs structural change operations using `EntityManager`, place the system in `LatiosWorldSyncGroup`.
-2. If your system modifies `TransformAspect`, place the system in `PreTransformSuperSystem`.
+2. If your system modifies `TransformAspect`, place the system in `GamePreTransformSuperSystem`.
-3. If your system reads input, place the system in `PreTransformSuperSystem` before all other systems.
+3. If your system reads input, place the system in `GamePreTransformSuperSystem` before all other systems.
 4. If your system generates jobs which can run during a sync point, place the system in `PreSyncPointGroup`.
 5. If your system modifies material properties, place the system in the `PresentationSystemGroup` before `LatiosEntitiesGraphicsSystem`.
-6. For all other systems, place the system in `PostTransformSuperSystem`.
+6. For all other systems, place the system in `GamePostTransformSuperSystem`.

+Side note, the “Game” prefix here is to differentiate between the QVVS Transforms built-in `PreTransformSuperSystem` and `PostTransformSuperSystem`, which are exclusively intended for synchronization between entities and other transform representations such as `GameObjects` or Kinemation Optimized Skeleton buffers.